 Please complete the Foster Care Fortnight™ 2014 evaluation survey if you haven't already done so to feed your comments into next year's planning cycle.

 What does a foster carer look like?
 Underneath the calm exterior, they may well have incredible communication, support and advocacy skills but thankfully more often than not, they're everyday Clark Kents or Diana of Themysciras with their underwear on the inside as opposed to displaying a super hero fashion sense.

 And what does it take to be a foster carer?
-What skills and qualities do you want the people who enquire to have so they can be trained and supported to foster the vulnerable children in your area?
+What skills and qualities are fostering services looking for in those who enquire so they can be assessed, trained and supported to foster some of the most vulnerable children in their area?

 By turning the spotlight on current foster carers, fostering services can showcase and celebrate their expertise and help attract new people like them to come forward and enquire about being a foster carer to help reduce the shortage of around 8,600 foster carers across the UK.

 The campaign generated more than 1,000 pieces of media coverage across the UK, highlighting the role of foster carers and the need for more people to come forward.
 Activity on social media was high throughout the fortnight, with people trying to guess who fosters and showing their pride in being part of the fostering community.
 We also achieved celebrity support for the campaign, including from Lorraine Pascale, who was fostered as a child, and son of foster carers Gareth Gates.

 We have produced an easy to use enquiry tracking tool to help fostering services specifically measure the impact of their Foster Care Fortnight campaign activity on recruitment.

 If you are thinking about becoming a foster carer, the Fostering Network's website Could You Foster? provides lots of information on what fostering is and the type of children that need fostering.